 Most esports tournaments in Australia are domestically focused — perhaps due to the country’s relatively isolated geographic location, especially from Western esports — with the notable exception of IEM Sydney, which has been held for several years.

 Note that this is a non-exhaustive list and exclusion does not signify an org is not notable.

 National Association(s) / Federation(s)

-Note that inclusion in this list does not suggest any acknowledgement from ESI of its authority, works or official capacity.
+Note that inclusion in this list does not suggest any acknowledgment from ESI of its authority, works, or official capacity.

 In 2017, Queensland University of Technology (QUT) became the first higher-education institution to offer a degree in esports.
 Since then, more institutions have followed suit, though it doesn’t yet seem to be a nationally concerted effort.

 The Australian Esports League has a league for high school students and for university students.

 Red Bull has opened a new venue at the University of Technology Sydney, helping students practice, stream, and compete, as well as serving as a proving ground for students who are pursuing careers in game development and esports.

 This is a preliminary country profile and will be augmented with additional information over time.
 If you have any suggestions or feedback for this profile, please get in touch at [email protected].
 Article originally published: February 9, 2023.
 Article last updated: September 22nd 2023.